-- 15.2 A range of interventions are offered by the Learning Support team including:
+- 14.2 A range of interventions are offered by the Learning Support team including:

 - Morning tutorial intervention programme

 - Lunchtime clubs when possible and appropriate

 - EAL language teaching

 - ELSA (Emotional Literacy Support Assistant) programme

 - Speech and Language intervention

 - Braille support

 - Homework Club

 - Break time cover

-- Personal care as necessary
+- Personal care as necessary (pursuant to contract)

-- Personal feeding as necessary
+- Personal feeding as necessary (pursuant to contract)

 - Foundation learning teaching

 - Beat Dyslexia

 - Accelerated Reader

 - Catch up Literacy

 - Specialist Education Service work

-16. Identification, Assessment and Provision
+15. Identification, Assessment and Provision

-16.1 Provision for students with special educational needs is a matter for the school as a whole.
-In addition to the governing body, the school's Headteacher, SENCO and learning support team, all other members of staff have important responsibilities.
+15.1 Provision for students with special educational needs is a matter for the school as a whole.
+In addition to the governing body, the school's Headteacher, SENDCO and learning support team, all other members of staff have important responsibilities.